-- ▶ Remind the young people God is always present. - Explain that today's closing prayer is a prayer of praise to God. - Assign a Leader and divide the rest of the groups into two smaller groups.
-Give the young people a few minutes to read the prayer silently. - Pray together Praise to God.
+- Remind the class God is always present. - Explain that today's closing prayer is a prayer of praise to God - Assign a Leader and divide the rest of the class into two groups.
+Give the class a few minutes to read the prayer silently. - Pray together Praise to God.